- 1 INTRODUCTION

 Jcontreras (talk) 09:05, 28 August 2017 (CEST)

---Julia Contreras Within the world of electrides I believe that turning to solid state holds the clue to understand what new properties the localization of electrons in a core-like manner can bring.
+From the "real point of view", I believe that turning to solid state holds the clue to understand what new properties the localization of electrons in a core-like manner can bring.

 Valence electrons localize in the interstices bringing extremely astonishing new properties, easily visualized from the new electronic structure (Figure 2).
 More specifically, it has been (theoretically and experimentally) shown that at pressures around 500GPa become insulators!